comp-physics/RBC3D/README.md

 * Adaptive dealiasing method is used for nonlinear operations
 * Shape reparametrization technique minimizes the high-frequency components in the spherical harmonics expansion of surface parametrization
 * Weighted spherical harmonic representation treats ringing artifacts in the convection-dominated regime and provides convergent solutions

+This code builds off of [RBC3D](https://github.com/comp-physics/RBC3D), extending it to include X, Y, and Z. RBC3D was written by H. Zhao, A. Isfahani, S. H. Bryngelson, and J. B. Freund, which has an associated JCP paper: [Zhao et al., JCP (2010)](https://doi.org/10.1016/j.jcp.2010.01.024).